mttkllr/irs_refund.py/README.md

 # IRS Refund Checker (Python)

-This script is a Python recreation of the [irs_refund_checker by DutchRican](https://github.com/DutchRican/irs_refund_checker), originally written in TypeScript using Bun and Puppeteer.
+This script is a Python reimagining with additional features of the [irs_refund_checker by DutchRican](https://github.com/DutchRican/irs_refund_checker), originally written in TypeScript using Bun and Puppeteer.

 This script checks the status of your U.S. federal tax refund using the IRS "Where's My Refund?" tool.